(Linaria genistifolia spp Dalmatica)

 Habitat & Ecology

-- Invades forest plantations, pastures, hay fields, likes coarse soils.
+- Invades forest plantations, pastures, hay fields, grasslands, fields and disturbed sites.

 - Survives as root crown through winters.